jakeogh/gpgmda/README.md

 -------------------------
 1. Install the dependencies.

-2. Read gpgmda.README and setup gpgmda on your mail server (the check_postfix_config script should help).
+2. Read gpgmda.README and setup gpgmda on your mail server (the check_postfix_config.sh script should help).

+3. If you are using gpgmda-client, continue to step #4

-3. Execute generate_gpgmda_example_configs locally, edit and rename the example files.
+4. Execute generate_gpgmda_example_configs.sh locally, edit and rename the example files.

-4. Run "gpgmda_client --download --decrypt --update_notmuch --read user@domain.net" to rsync, decrypt, index and read your mail.
+5. Run "gpgmda_client --download --decrypt --update_notmuch --read user@domain.net" to rsync, decrypt, index and read your mail.

-5. Run "gpgmda_client --read user@domain.net" to just read your mail.
+6. Run "gpgmda_client --read user@domain.net" to just read your mail.

-6. Add aliases in ~/.bashrc for steps 4 and 5.
+7. Add aliases in ~/.bashrc for steps 4 and 5.

-7. Fix bugs, send patches.
+8. Fix bugs, send patches.

 # FEATURES: